 - A key role of Agrologists-Agronomes Canada is to help provincial agrology regulators develop and coordinate national standards.
 A national entry to practice education standards is in the public interest and helps to reinforce confidence in the agrology profession.

-- Canada’s nine agrologists institutes have agreed on a New National Education Standard that all applicants must meet to become a Professional Agrologist (PAg).
-Adhering to a national education standard will support mobility rights by ensuring that, to the extent allowed by provincial legislation, all agrologists have acquired the necessary basic and scientific knowledge required to be recognized as an agrology professional in any province in Canada.
+- Canada’s nine agrologists institutes have agreed on a new National Education Standard that all applicants must meet to become a Professional Agrologist (PAg).
+Adhering to a national education standard will support mobility rights by ensuring that, to the extent allowed by provincial legislation (Agrologists Act), all agrologists have acquired the necessary basic and scientific knowledge required to be recognized as an agrology professional in any province in Canada.

 - Provincial agrology regulators are each responsible for education requirements for admission as Agrologists in their province.
-Some provincial agrology regulators** are already using the new standard in their admission process.
+Some provincial agrology regulators** are already using the NES as guidelines in their admission process.
 Other provincial regulators are reviewing how to address challenges to implement this new standard. **NSIA, OAQ, MIA, SIA, BCIA

 - The National Education Standard (NES) will provide the Agrology profession with a solid foundation to build upon and provide greater consistency in defining the educational background of a Professional Agrologist and how it differs from other natural resource professions.